Counseling Degrees & Licenses in Arkansas

 Candidates then prepare for an oral interview and file completion.
 They should verify with the board that they have received official transcripts, official test scores, and background check results.
 Candidates then schedule an oral interview once the board has sent the email requesting the candidate to do so.
 They may attend other oral interviews to know the format and better prepare.
 Finally, after passing the oral interview, they can obtain an LAC license.
 To do this, they must:

 To become an LPC, LACs must provide evidence of three years of full-time employment in counseling.
-One year of experience may be substituted for 30 semester hours of graduate coursework beyond the initial master’s in counseling.
+One year of experience may be substituted for 30 semester-hours of graduate coursework beyond the initial master’s in counseling.
 Once the work experience is complete, candidates can submit a petition to the board to become an LPC. |

-Arkansas LAC and LPC licenses are renewed biennially on May 31st on even-numbered years.
+Arkansas LAC and LPC licenses are renewed biennially on May 31st in even-numbered years.
 Renewals cost $250 for LACs and $300 for LPCs.
 In addition, counselors must submit proof of 24 continuing education hours. |

 School Counseling Licenses in Arkansas